James Cash Penney: Personal life

+Death

 Penney lived in New York City at 888 Park Avenue, though he spent the winters in Palm Springs, California.

 On December 26, 1970, Penney fell and fractured his hip.
-Just a few weeks later, he suffered a heart attack and never fully recovered.
-He died on February 12, 1971.
-The Reverend Dr. Norman Vincent Peale delivered the eulogy at the funeral.
-Penney was buried in Woodlawn Cemetery in the Bronx, New York City, not far from the grave of fellow retail entrepreneur, F. W. Woolworth.
+A few weeks later, he suffered a heart attack and never fully recovered.
+He died on February 12, 1971, in New York City.

+Norman Vincent Peale delivered the eulogy at the funeral.
+Penney was buried in Woodlawn Cemetery in the Bronx, New York City, not far from the grave of fellow retail entrepreneur F. W. Woolworth.
 His estate was valued at approximately $35 million.

 Affiliations

+Freemason

-Penney was a Freemason most of his adult life, being initiated into Wasatch Lodge No. 1 Free and Accepted Masons of Utah, on April 18, 1911.
+Penney was a Freemason most of his adult life, initiated into Wasatch Lodge No. 1 Free and Accepted Masons of Utah, on April 18, 1911.
 A member of both the Scottish and York Rites, Penney was coroneted a 33rd Degree on October 16, 1945, and received the Gold Distinguished Service Award by the General Grand Chapter, Royal Arch Masons, in Kansas City, Missouri, in 1958.
 He typically wore a large ring showing his Masonic degree.

+Professional fraternities

 Penney was a member of two professional collegiate fraternities: Alpha Gamma Rho for agriculture and Alpha Kappa Psi for business.

+University of Miami

-Penney was involved with the founding of the University of Miami and served on its Board of Trustees from 1926 to 1930.
+Penney was involved with the founding of the University of Miami, and served on its Board of Trustees from 1926 to 1930.

+40Plus

-At the end of the Great Depression, Penney teamed with Thomas J. Watson, President and Founder of IBM, Arthur Godfrey, the radio and TV personality; and Norman Vincent Peale, a minister, inspirational speaker, and author of The Power of Positive Thinking, to help Henry Simler, an executive with the Remington Rand company. form the first board of 40Plus, an organization that helps unemployed managers and executives.
+At the end of the Great Depression in 1939, Penney teamed with Thomas J. Watson, president and founder of IBM, Arthur Godfrey, the radio and TV personality; and Norman Vincent Peale, a minister, inspirational speaker, and author of The Power of Positive Thinking, to help Henry Simler, an executive with Remington Rand form the first board of 40Plus, an organization that helps unemployed managers and executives.

+Awards and philanthropy

-In 1953 the Springfield (MO) Chamber of Commerce presented Penney with a "Ozark Hillbilly Medallion" and a certificate proclaiming him a "hillbilly of the Ozarks."
+In 1953, the Springfield, Missouri Chamber of Commerce presented Penney with a "Ozark Hillbilly Medallion" and a certificate proclaiming him a "hillbilly of the Ozarks."

 Penney founded the James C. Penney Foundation in 1954.
-The foundation was restructured in 1999 as the Penney Family Fund, and is no longer affiliated with J. C. Penney Co., Inc., or its corporate giving program.
-Today, the fund is part of the Common Counsel Foundation, an Oakland, California, consortium of family philanthropic foundations and individual donors.
-The Penney Family Fund endows organizations in Oregon, California, and Washington state that work to advance human rights, community social, political, economic empowerment, government accountability, and environmental sustainability.
+The foundation was restructured in 1999, with half the proceeds going to the Penney Family Fund, which is not affiliated with J. C. Penney Co., Inc., or its corporate giving program.
+The Penney Family Fund supports national organizations and state-based ones in Georgia, North Carolina, Arizona, and New Mexico that work to advance racial and environmental justice.

-In 1960 Penney teamed up with the University of Missouri to establish the Penney-Missouri Awards to recognize excellence in Women's Page journalism, hoping to improve the sections where his stores most often advertised.
+In 1960, Penney teamed up with the University of Missouri to establish the Penney-Missouri Awards to recognize excellence in Women's Page journalism, hoping to improve the sections where his stores most often advertised.